What is Maze ransomware and how to protect against it

 Why do we recommend it?

 The Anti-Ransomware is an extra feature for the Security edition of ManageEngine Endpoint Central.
-It is currently free under the Early Access program and it is also available under the free trial.
-The service will eventually require a license fee.
+It is currently free under the Early Access program and it is also available under the free trial, but the service will eventually require a license fee.
 The ManageEngine Endpoint Central Security Edition is available as a SaaS package or for installation on Windows Server.

 The Anti-Ransomware unit features a file backup system.
 This provides the preparation to recover from a ransomware attack.
 The tool includes a detection system that scans all running processes and checks on file statuses to spot ransomware.